sreeise/graph-rs-sdk/README.md

 - Interactive WebView Auth (feature = `interactive-auth`)
 - X509 Certificate (feature = `openssl`) and Proof Key Code Exchange (PKCE) Support

+Currently only an in-memory token cache is available for token persistence.
+The following persistence mechanisms are being actively developed and will be in a post-2.0.0 release

 ```toml
 graph-rs-sdk = "2.0.0"